-How to Prevent iOS Apps from Running on Emulators
+How to Detect iOS Emulators Using AI

-What are Emulators?
+What are iOS Emulators?

 - Appdome account (create a free Appdome account here)

-- A license for Prevent Running on Emulators
+- A license for Detect iOS Emulators

 - Mobile App (.ipa for iOS)